 Until then, Belgium had often been overlooked as a beer country.
 Until 1966, it had imported more beer than it exported.
 Belgians loved their trappists, spéciale belges and krieks, but outside their borders hardly anyone had ever heard of them.
 Jackson rightly praised Belgium for its diversity and for the unique taste of some of its traditional beers, like lambic.

-In 1991, Jackson went even further.
+In 1991, Jackson went down the same path.
 In The great beers of Belgium, he flatly split the beer style into two.
 There’s a chapter ‘Brown beers’ which describes the sour beers of Oudenaarde, notably Liefmans and Roman.
 And there’s a chapter ‘The “Red” beers of West Flanders’, which is mainly about Rodenbach.
 Jackson describes the difference as follows: the beers of West-Flanders ‘have a somewhat more reddish look and they have either a thinner, or a tighter “body”, and in any case a more pronounced sour mouthfeel (less lactic acid, more acetic acid)’.

 Did Jackson invent a beer style out of thin air here?
 It sure looks like it.
 That would be a rather random way of handling beer styles.
 Ignoring local customs and denominations used by both the brewers and the drinkers, just because he feels it should be this way.